TomDazz/weather-app/README.md

 if the site is not loading the weather I may have ran out of my free uses on weatherstack

+recent changes:
+added northern irish phrases for example "rain" is now "bucketing it down"

 DEV LOG -
 problem - the website is working using aws EC2 but the api wont work when closed solved - using the ran the command linux terminal to run website permantly in the